-- New Jersey State Library - The Reference Staff of the State's library provide access to knowledge for civic organizations and businesses.
-Access the New Jersey State Library at https://www.njstatelib.org/.
+- New Jersey State Library - The Reference Staff of the State's library provides access to knowledge for civic organizations and businesses.

-- Occupational Safety and Health Administration (OSHA) - COVID-19 - Measures for protecting workers from SARS-CoV-2, the virus that causes Coronavirus Disease 2019 (COVID-19).
-These measure may be accessed at https://www.osha.gov/SLTC/covid-19/controlprevention.html.
+- Occupational Safety and Health Administration (OSHA) - The federal agency oversees measures for protecting workers from SARS-CoV-2, the virus that causes Coronavirus Disease 2019 (COVID-19).

-- Center for Disease Control (CDC) - The federal agency offers continually updated guidance for Businesses and Workplaces - Plan, Prepare, and Respond - Includes resources for Deciding to Open, Ongoing Mitigation Strategy, Prevention and Support.
-These resources may be found at https://www.cdc.gov/coronavirus/2019-ncov/community/organizations/businesses-employers.html.
+- Center for Disease Control (CDC) - The federal agency offers continually updated guidance for Businesses and Workplaces including resources for Deciding to Open, Ongoing Mitigation Strategy, Prevention and Support.

-- For the U.S. Chamber of Commerce's return-to-work playbook for employers is a useful and easy-to-follow guide.
+- The U.S. Chamber of Commerce's return-to-work playbook for employers is a useful and easy-to-follow guide.